– Mister Grushko.

 - Real Name: Lau Jia.

-- Note: I would imagine it’s spelled 劉佳.
-But it’s a stab in the dark based on a vague pun (these ideograms could be read as “excellent killing”.).
+- Note: I would also imagine it’s spelled 劉佳.
+But it’s a stab in the dark, and it’s based on a vague pun (these ideograms could be read as “excellent killing”.).

 - Known Relatives: None.